tylerharter/cs301-projects/spring19/lab1/README.md

 ## Run Your First Program

 Now it gets a little tricky.
 You need to figure out the path of your "lab1" folder.
-You can think of a "path" is just a more complete name for a file or folder.
+You can think of a "path" as just a more complete name for a file or folder.

 1. open your "Documents" in either File Explorer or Finder